 If you intend to file bankruptcy and plan to sell your home before, during, or after filing Chapter 7 or Chapter 13, consult with a bankruptcy attorney.
 A knowledgeable attorney will go over any requirements that Wisconsin has regarding reinvestment rules and any conditions or restrictions surrounding real estate purchases following a Chapter 7 or Chapter 13 filing.

-It’s important to get this information before selling your home and ideal before deciding which type of bankruptcy you should file.
+It’s important to get this information before selling your home and ideally before deciding which type of bankruptcy you should file.

 Hopefully, whichever path you choose provides a brighter financial future for you and your family.